-(d) Stock Options
+(c) Stock Options

 Stock options granted under the 2013 Plan have a maximum contractual life of 10 years.
 Expense related to stock options is recognized on a straight-line basis over the requisite service period of the entire award.
-Forfeitures are accounted for as they occur by reversing the expense previously recognized for awards that were forfeited during the period.
 Stock options were granted with an exercise price equal to or greater than the market price of Antero Resources' common stock on the dates of grant.